amalsgit/serenitybdd-selenium-cucumber-junit-automation/README.md

 ```
 ## Container based Zalenium grid parallel run
 Parallel runs have been implemented with docker container using the Zalenium (https://opensource.zalando.com/zalenium/#try-it) which provides video recording,live preview and a dashboard for monitoring the tests.

+This setup can be used when running tests in a CI system for distributed execution or even in local machine for painless execution without worrying about the latest browser drivers.
+The container will take care of pulling the latest drivers for both selenium and firefox for test execution.

 ![Zalenium Dashboard](https://user-images.githubusercontent.com/22020329/66681390-4646c680-ec90-11e9-9dd9-8263a0621868.png)